rehmpke/NickHuffman/README.md

 # NickHuffman
 This was a family friend Nick's book 'http://fuckmanthebook.com/' Landing page site.
-Out of respect for everything he did in this town and for community, I kept this alive.
+He has passed away and out of respect for everything he did in this town and for community, I kept this alive.
 The title is interesting but that was Nick.

 ![Nick's book stack](https://github.com/rehmpke/NickHuffman/blob/main/assets/img/book-stack-image.jpg)